-Church family, thank you making the unified commitment to seek the Lord during our Urgent Gospel 36 hours of prayer+ fasting from 7pm October 14th-7am October 16th.Below are the 5 prayer sessions we are asking you to partake in during this period of 36 hours.
-You can choose to pray alone, with family, or with others (small group) during each session.
-No matter whether at home, work, school or wherever you find yourself please just make the commitment to pray during each session.
-Also below are some notes on fasting for those who are new to this spiritual discipline.
-You’ll also be able to join Pastor Dave live if desired for an introduction to each of these sessions through social media during the 36 hour pray+fasting period.
+Church family, thank you for making the unified commitment to seek the Lord during our Urgent Gospel 36 hours of prayer + fasting from 7 PM October 14 through 7 AM October 16.
+Below are the five prayer sessions we are asking you to participate in during these 36 hours.
+You can choose to pray alone, with your family, or with others (in a small group) during each session.
+No matter whether at home, work, school, or wherever you find yourself, please just make the commitment to pray during each session.
+Additionally, below are some notes on fasting for those new to this spiritual discipline.
+You’ll also be able to join Pastor Dave live if desired for an introduction to each of these sessions through social media during the 36-hour prayer fasting period by following @biblechapel.

 -